About Dr. Butler

 Another one of he favorite resources is Stopthe77.com.
 This is a great website for parents to use – it teaches kids how to properly interact with dogs so they don’t get bitten.
 It has fun videos and songs, with a different set of songs and videos for different age groups.

 In her spare time, Dr. Butler enjoys gardening, hiking, and spending time with her family and her dogs.
-She has 3 English setters (Rusty, Pearl and Smoke) and 1 feisty feline named Mew Mew.
+Her husband is a large animal veterinarian, her daughter works in the Research Triangle, and her son just started Vet School at Virginia Tech.
+She has 4 English setters (Rusty, Pearl, Smoke, and Pixie) and 1 feisty feline named Mew Mew.

 One of her favorite stories is about treating a dog with acupuncture.
 About 1 month after she was certified in acupuncture, her boss asked her to look at a Rottweiler with severe neck pain.
 They had tried treating him with prednisone but he developed terrible GI upset.
 They then tried Rimadyl and he also developed severe GI upset.
 The client could not afford referral to a neurologist.
 The first time Dr. Butler saw the patient he would scream if he even tried to lift his head.
 She began treating him the first day they met.
 He came back 3 days later and he could move his head a little and did not scream.
 Dr. Butler treated him again 1 week later and he could move his head from side to side and up and down and did not cry.
 Dr. Butler continued to treat him every 4 to 6 weeks for a few months and the pain did not return.
 She was so happy she had learned acupuncture and was able to help him.